MaxwellMensah/MaxwellMensah/README.md

 ### Hey there, I'm Maxwell! 👋

-A passionate, self-taught data science and machine learning enthusiast from Ghana.
+_A passionate, self-taught data science and machine learning enthusiast from Ghana._

-**Here are some ideas to get you started:**

 * 🔭 I’m currently working on a team project: Lead Qualification
 - 🌱 I’m currently learning Microsoft Power BI